usnistgov/trojai-example/README.md

 * Training datastructure computed from training variables: these structure should be dumped (in any format) in the learned_parameters folder.
 During re-training, their content will change.
-These datastructures are created within the `automatic_configure` and `manual_configure` functions and used in the `infer` function.
+These datastructures are created within the `automatic_configure` and `manual_configure` functions and should be loaded and used in the `infer` function.
 * Inference variables: Similarly to the training variables, variables used only in the `infer` function should be loaded from the metaparameters.json file but start with "infer_".

 When all these file are implemented as intended, your detector should work properly with the provided `entrypoint.py` file and can be packaged in a Singularity container.
+The `entrypoint.py` file should be used as-is and should not be modified.

 --------------
 # New Container Configuration